Hagel scores twice as Tampa Bay Lightning rout Montreal Canadiens 5-1

 As Mike Matheson left the penalty box, to help his side defend the Lightning power play, Circelli tapped in his first goal of the season from point-blank range.

 The Lightning improved their lead to four goals at 17:47 of the second period on their sixth power play of the game.
-Hagel deflected Hedman’s shot from the point and made the Habs pay for their lack of discipline.
+Hagel deflected Hedman’s shot from the point and punished the Habs for their lack of discipline.

+“I don’t know, I feel like we talk about it before every single game and as of late.
+We’ve been taking way too many penalties and that’s got to stop,” Suzuki said.
+“We’re wasting the guys’ energy killing penalties and it’s hard to keep momentum like that.”

 Montreal got one back 16 seconds into the third period when Kaiden Guhle stickhandled past Cirelli and left the puck for Suzuki who spoiled Vasilevskiy’s shutout hopes.

-Kucherov showed a flash of skill late in the third period as he zoomed past Joel Edmundsson and beat Allen in the top right-hand corner.
+Kucherov showed a flash of skill late in the third period as he zoomed past Joel Edmundson and beat Allen in the top right-hand corner.

+With five straight wins in their back pocket, the Bolts look forward to a clash with the Toronto Maple Leafs.
+Tampa scored a 4-3 overtime win over the visiting Leafs on Dec.
+3.

+Even though his team scored five against Montreal, Cooper believes the club's defence is what elevated the Lightning.

 HEDMAN TIES LECAVALIER